data61/dataFusion/dataFusion-util/README.md

       sum over pairs of instances of n1 & n2 in e, where dist = abs( n2.offStr - n2.offStr ) < cutoff
       weight = exp( - dist / decay ), count = 1

+The edges computed above (with weight, count > 0) are written to proximity-edge.json and the nodes referenced

 ## Build, Configuration and Running